jacklul/USharpVideo-Subtitles/README.md

-# Subtitles addon for USharpVideo
+# Subtitles support for USharpVideo

-This prefab adds support for SRT subtitles to [USharpVideo](https://github.com/MerlinVR/USharpVideo) or any other video player.
+This prefab adds support for SRT subtitles to [USharpVideo](https://github.com/MerlinVR/USharpVideo).
+_It was build mainly for USharpVideo but will work with any other video player supported by VRChat (Unity and AVPro)._

 To check this out in-game visit [this test world](https://vrchat.com/home/world/wrld_dc50af39-1f65-4c47-a0d5-d1729d5c683f).